 Access to the Shrine

-To access to the Internment Camp Memorial Shrine is currently closed.
-Very soon it will be available to visitors via a QR Code system.
+To access to the Internment Camp Memorial Shrine is available via a QR Code system.